 Final thoughts on DIRT 5

-DIRT 5 is an incredibly fun off-road arcade racing experience that is one of the best racers of 2020.
+DIRT 5 is an incredibly fun off-road arcade racing experience that is one of my favourite racers.
 The presentation, graphics and style make DIRT 5 accessible to a broader audience, not just hardcore racing fans.
 The series had made a significant U-turn from simulation racing, but still offers a challenge for those looking for one.
 DIRT’s excellent gameplay and evolving set of challenges keep the formula fresh race after race.
 That being said certain modes like Sprint Racing are very out of place and Career mode could use a little more depth.
 All that aside the multiple modes and cars make an incredible racing experience, I highly recommend DIRT 5.

 + Excellent gameplay with tight controls